asomers/serde_yml/README.md

 Serde YML is a Rust library that simplifies YAML serialization and deserialization using Serde.
 Effortlessly convert Rust types to YAML and vice versa.
 Supports custom structs, enums, and error handling.

+## Credits

+- This library is a fork of the excellent [Serde YAML][17] library by [David Tolnay][16].
+- David deserves the lion's share of the credit behind the work he has done on his library.
+The intent of this repository is purely to keep an active version of his library and continue my learning into Rust.
+- For those migrating from the orginal version of [Serde YAML][17], please be aware that this Library is not intending to replace at all the original one.

 <!-- markdownlint-disable MD033 MD041 -->
 <center>
 <!-- markdownlint-enable MD033 MD041 -->